DrHazemAli/image-studio/docs/legacy/configuration.md

 **Need help?** Check out our [Getting Started Guide](getting-started.md) for quick setup instructions or visit our [GitHub repository](https://github.com/DrHazemAli/image-studio) for the latest updates.

-Made with ❤️ by the Image Studio community
+Made with ❤️ by the AI Image Studio community